-Watch out: Scammers may try to scare you into giving them money by pretending to be from WPS.
-Don't be a victim.
+Watch out!
+Scammers like to trick or scare you into giving them money by pretending to be from WPS.

-If you fall victim to a scam, report the theft to your local police.
+If you fall victim to a scam, report the theft to local law enforcement.

 Beware of these common scams:

 A caller may:

 - Pretend to be from WPS.
-They may even manipulate caller ID to display "WPS" or use a recording that sounds like it's from us.
+They may even manipulate caller ID to display "WPS”

 If someone comes to your door claiming to be from WPS, ask for identification.
-It’s not rude, it’s safe.
+It’s not rude — it’s safe.

 Here’s how to tell a real WPS employee or contractor from a fake one.